theochem/horton/doc/download_and_install_linux.rst

     ./setup.py install --user

-The ``setup.py`` script does a reasonable attempt to configure the compiler and linker settings for the LibXC, LibInt2 and BLAS libraries.
+The ``setup.py`` script makes a reasonable attempt at configuring the compiler and linker settings for the LibXC, LibInt2 and BLAS libraries.
 However, this does not work in all environments.
-In case of a faillure, or if another configuration than the default is desired, read the following section.
+In case of a failure, or if a configuration other than the default is desired, read the following section.